sarabenitezinglott/project-4/README.md

 There are different ways of extracting the electrical activity of a patient with epilepsy.
 For this study, a non-invasive method is used for this aim, the electroencephalogram (EEG) with 64 leads.
 Furthermore, the data was obtained from [UC Irvine Machine Learning Repossitory - EEG Database](https://archive.ics.uci.edu/dataset/121/eeg+database) study.
 This dataset contains:

-1. Two subjects: alcoholic and control.
-All subjects suffer from epilepsy.
-For this research, all patients where stimuled in order to provoke the seizure.
+1. Four subjects: 2 alcoholics and 2 controls.
+All suffer from epilepsy, and for this research, they where stimulated in order to provoke the seizure.

     - For stimulation, Snodgrass and Vanderwart pictures set from 1980 were used.